luka2220/memcached-cli-client/README.md

 Its simple design promotes quick deployment, and ease of development, and solves many problems facing large data caches.
 Its relatively simple API is available for most popular languages.
 It uses a simple text-based network protocol, making it a great platform to learn how to build network clients and servers.

+## Specification

+Check out the [Memcached protocol specification](https://github.com/memcached/memcached/blob/master/doc/protocol.txt) for more in-depth detail and explanation for each command and response

 ## Commands

 - host flag (-o): specifies the host where the server is running, default is localhost